EngineersBox/VVSFS/report.md

 check if we have an indirect block allocated already, if we don't then it is created.
 Next we create a new block to store as the first indirect block and put it's address in the indirect block.
 Lastly we return the first indirect block address.

-If we don't need a new block, we call to `vvsfs_index_data_block` to get retrieve the data block address for the block associated wtih `new_dentry_block_pos`.
+If we don't need a new block, we call to `vvsfs_index_data_block` to retrieve the data block address for the block associated wtih `new_dentry_block_pos`.
-After this, we buffer the block, and write the dentry to the offset denoted by `new_dentry_block_off` which is guaranteed to be free, semantically guaranteed by the logic flow that is.
+After this, we buffer the block, and write the dentry to the offset denoted by `new_dentry_block_off` which is guaranteed to be free, semantically guaranteed by our code's logical flow.

-From here on out, we initialise the dentry with the required data as necessary, name, inode number, etc.
+From here on out, we initialise the dentry with the required data as necessary, including name, inode number, etc.

-Lastly, unlinking a dentry is a somewhat interesting set of changes.
-We need to extend the shifting behaviour to work with so-called spatially-disconnected contiguous arrays.
+Lastly, unlinking a dentry requires an interesting set of changes.
+We need to extend our previous 'dentry shifting' implementation to work with spatially-discontiguous (but logically contiguous) arrays.
 That is, the indirect and direct blocks are continugous notionally, as an array, whereby the indirect blocks require more calculation and logic to index into.
-We need to support three main cases for dentry movement using indirect blocks:
+We need to support three main cases, for dentry movement between:

- 1. Direct only (using previous logic)
+ 1. Direct blocks only (using existing logic)
- 2. Indirect only, dentry moves between indirect blocks
+ 2. Indirect only (dentry moves between indirect blocks)
- 3. Indirect to direct, dentry moves between indirect and direct blocks.
+ 3. Indirect to direct (dentry moves between indirect and direct blocks)

 The first case is straightforward, as we can check the block count, if it is less than 15, we delegate to the old logic.
 In the second case, we check that the block index (stored in `struct bufloc_t` passed as an argument from `vvsfs_find_entry`), is greater than or equal to 15, in which case we are only moving dentries within